Tutland (Tal’s Strawberry Farm) offers self-picking vegetables, fruits (including different types of strawberries), and flowers in Hod HaSharon.

 After about an hour, we could not eat any more strawberries.
 Thus we walked across the farm.

-There are different kinds of vegetables, but not all of them had produce.
-Thus, if you are interested in something specific, I would suggest checking in advance.
+There were different kinds of vegetables, but not all had produce.
+Thus, I suggest checking if you are interested in something specific.

 As you can see, Tutland is located in the city, by residential houses.